shane-kercheval/r-examples/examples/Regression and Other Stories/Regression-and-Other-Stories.md

     scale_y_continuous(breaks = pretty_breaks(10), labels = function(.x)paste0(.x, "%")) +
     scale_color_manual(values=c("#7A7A7A", "#7AA9CF")) +
-    labs(title="Prediction of Incumbent party's vote share, given various economic growth values.", x="Economic Growth (% from previous year)",
+    labs(title="Prediction of Incumbent party's vote share, given various economic growth values.", subtitle="We can use this type of prediction to make statements about uncertainty about an individual", x="Economic Growth (% from previous year)",
          y="Prediction of Incumbent party's vote share.")
 ```